 In addition, the system event log contains numerous events with Event ID 129, which represents resets of the disk controller.

-Are you troubled by disk usage 100 Windows 10 and wonder "why is my disk always at 100"?
+Are you troubled by disk usage 100 Windows 10 and wonder "why is my disk always at 100", "how to lower disk usage"?
 Next, we will show you the worth-trying 12 ways to address Windows 10 100% disk usage.

 Quick Video Guide: